Walks in the North East

 Humbug Point Reserve Trail

 Most of our walks take place along the Humbug Point coast.
 Not only is it nearby and easy to get to, but it’s beautiful (rivalling the Bay of Fires if you can separate the two!)
 It epitomises everything we love about this part of Tassie.
 Sometimes we start from Dora Point and head towards Grant’s Point; other times, we begin at Skeleton Bay and make our way along the coast.
-There are many options, depending on how much time you’ve got and how far your legs want to carry you on the day.
+There are many options.

-On different walks, we’ve seen extraordinary things: a white-bellied sea eagle dropping from above to snatch a fairy penguin for dinner, and a tiger quoll slipping quietly and swiftly through the undergrowth.
+We’ve seen extraordinary things: a white-bellied sea eagle dropping from above to snatch a fairy penguin for dinner, and a tiger quoll slipping quietly and swiftly through the undergrowth.
 Our guests even captured videos of whales passing through as they strolled here.
-It’s the kind of place where nature shows its finest moments if you take your time to notice the details.
-The walk itself is gently undulating, accompanied by the twittering of fairy wrens and the laughter of kookaburras.
-Always varied and interesting, each bend reveals a new horizon or a change of pace.
-For us, it’s become a favourite rhythm: a few hours immersed in a landscape that reminds us why we come here, and why Swansong exists at all.
+It’s the kind of place where nature shows its finest moments if you take your time to notice.
+The walk itself is gently undulating, accompanied by twittering fairy wrens and laughing kookaburras.
+Always varied and interesting, each bend reveals a new horizon or a change of vegetation.
+For us, it’s become a favourite: a few hours immersed in a landscape that reminds us why we come here, and why Swansong exists at all.